-He has also drafted over forty bills for the Hawai’i State Teachers Association, including the original constitutional amendment text to increase public school funding (SB 2922) and Schools Our Keiki Deserve Act (SB 2586, 2016).
+He has also drafted over forty bills for the Hawai’i State Teachers Association, including the original constitutional amendment text to increase education funding (SB 2922) and Schools Our Keiki Deserve Act (SB 2586, 2016).

 As a victim service provider for survivors of human trafficking, Kris has rescued over 170 people from Hawaiʻi’s slave trade.
 A specialist in direct intervention services, he regularly oversees outreach in locations at which exploitation is known to occur, often putting his life on the line to emancipate victims from sexual servitude.
 He is a leader in prevention education programming that empowers professionals and school communities to create spaces that are safe from sexual violence and provide victims of violence with trauma-informed care.

-Kris is the editor of Interstitial: A Journal of Modern Culture and Events.
+Kris is the editor of Interstitial: A Journal of Modern Culture and Events (journal is on temporary hiatus).
 His scholarly work has been published in World History Connected, In Media Res, Evental Aesthetics, and Hyperrhiz: New Media Cultures.

-Organizations with which Kris is affiliated appear below.
+View his professional resumé at the following link: work experience.
+Organizations with which he is affiliated appear below.

 Imua Alliance, Founder and Executive Director (2010-present)